weikailin/cs6222/3-owf.md

 A Universal OWF
 --------------------

-> Cryptgraphers seldom sleep well
+> Cryptographers seldom sleep well
 >
-> --Silvio Micali
+> --Silvio Micali, personal communication to Joe Kilian, 1988

 The above shows that, if we believe factoring is hard, then we can construct a one-way function.
 Unfortunately, we do not know how to prove factoring is hard,